Kruse7/skills-communicate-using-markdown/.github/steps/4-make-a-task-list.md

    - [ ] Outline my portfolio
    - [ ] Introduce myself to the world
    ```
+- [ ] Finish Lesson 4
+- [ ] Finish Lesson 5
+- [ ] Python coding

 Remember, a task list starts with the syntax `- [ ]` and then the task list item.
 The formatting is specific!

 1. Use the **Preview** tab to check your Markdown formatting.
 1. Commit the changes to the file.